 Aboriginal & Torres Strait Islander Peoples

-The University, through GNIBI College of Indigenous Australian Peoples, offers undergraduate and postgraduate degrees that are delivered on-campus and by online study.
+The University, through GNIBI College of Indigenous Australian Peoples, offers undergraduate and postgraduate degrees that are delivered on-campus and by distance education.

-Aboriginal and Torres Strait Islander students who are studying at Southern Cross University can access advice and support through Indigenous Australian Student Services.
+Aboriginal and Torres Strait Islander students who are studying at the University can access advice and support through Indigenous Australian Student Services.

 The Equity & Diversity Office works closely with the Australian Indigenous Mentoring Experience (AIME) which seeks to give Indigenous school students the skills, opportunities, belief and confidence to grow and succeed.